 We only had time to visit one of Croatia’s many islands during our recent trip.
 As we were journeying from Dubrovnik to Split by ferry, we decided to pick from the islands on route.
 But even then, it was not an easy decision.
-While the glam tends to favour lively Hvar, and families are more likely to flock to Brač, Korčula, located within easy reach of our starting point of Dubrovnik (just two hours by catamaran or two hours 40 minutes from Split), had a little bit of everything we were looking for.
+The glam tends to favour lively Hvar, while families are more likely to flock to Brač.
+But Korčula, located within easy reach of our starting point of Dubrovnik (just two hours by catamaran or two hours 40 minutes from Split), had a little bit of everything we were looking for.

-Here’s why I loved it, and why you should add it to your list of places to visit in Croatia:
+Here’s why I loved Korcula, and why you should add it to your list of places to visit in Croatia:

 Korčula’s Old Town

-Often called “little Dubrovnik”, Korčula’s Old Town features terracotta rooftops, marble pavement, and charming side streets.
+Korcula is often called “little Dubrovnik”.
+The Old Town features terracotta rooftops, marble pavement, and charming side streets.
 The result is a place that looks very much like a small-town version of the much-loved city.

 Get lost in its picture-perfect streets and admire its old-world beauty.

 There’s plenty of independent shops within its medieval walls.
 Here you’ll find shops selling everything from olive oil, lavender products, sea sponges, wine, handmade jewellery, and more.
 Around the corner from Marco Polo’s house, you’ll also find plenty of market stalls to peruse.
-Afterwards, walk along the waterfront, where you’ll find a wide variety of restaurants with fabulous views.
+Afterwards, walk along the waterfront, where a wide variety of restaurants offer fabulous views.

 Many of the island’s beaches, like much of Croatia, are primarily small white pebble beaches.
 This includes many of the beaches near Korčula’s Old Town.
-I’ve never been the biggest fan of pebble beaches, but the gorgeous, clear waters more than made up for it, and I loved the swimming spots near our apartment.
+I’ve never been the biggest fan of pebble beaches.
+However the gorgeous, clear waters more than made up for it, and I loved the swimming spots near our apartment.